maldoinc/wireup/docs/pages/interfaces.md

     class InMemoryCache: ...
     ```

-    The `as_type` parameter is still useful when you want the function or class to retain its original type for other
+    The `as_type` parameter is still useful when you want the function to retain its original type for other purposes (e.g.,
-    purposes (e.g., testing, direct usage) while registering it under a different type in the container.
+    testing, direct usage) while registering it under a different type in the container.

 ## Multiple Implementations

 When you have multiple implementations of the same type, use **qualifiers** to distinguish between them.
+This is useful
+for environment-specific behavior (e.g., in-memory cache in development, Redis in production) or feature flags.

 ```python
 from typing import Annotated